 Purchase native crayfish raised through aquaculture

 Native crayfish may be available for purchase from licensed private aquaculture businesses in Minnesota.
-A list of licensed businesses is available for $7 through Minnesota's Bookstore.
-Call (651-297-3000) or email Minnesota’s Bookstore to request the list.
+A list of licensed businesses is available from the Department of Administration.
+Call (651-201-3206) or email to request the list.

-Apply for a permit to import dead, frozen or pre-cooked red swamp crayfish
+Apply for a permit to import dead, frozen or pre-cooked Louisiana crayfish

 Questions?
 Contact us!